kaparol/android-sample-projects/README.md

 In case of lack enough time I focused on architecture.

 And my app doesn't have awesome UI, custom animations and transitions between fragments.
 But is simple, tidy and friendly.

+I have written some unit and integration tests and unfortunatelly I havent written any espresso tests yet.
+If I be able to make enough space in my weekly schedule, I will add them to my project.